tzmanics/trying-to-manage_nuxt/content/boundaries-bouncer.md

 ---
 title: 'Boundaries Bouncer'
-description: 'For so many reasons your team needs boundaries, and you gots to be the bouncer.'
+description: 'For so many reasons, your team needs boundaries and you gots to be the bouncer.'
 date: 2022-06-22
 tags: [managing, leadership, people]
 ---

 # Boundaries Bouncer

-_For so many reasons your team needs boundaries, and you gots to be the one to set them._
+_For so many reasons, your team needs boundaries and you gots to be the one to set them._

 ---